Hands on: Huawei P40 Pro review

 The handset was announced on the March 26, and the Huawei P40 Pro release date is set for April 7 across selected markets.
 So far, we know the phone will be available in the UK, Europe and the Middle East.

 Huawei will only release the phone in one configuration, which is 8GB RAM and 256GB storage.
-There are a total of five colors available - Silver Frost, Ice White, Deep Sea Blue, Blush Gold and Black - however, different markets will have different options.
+It's available in five colors: Silver Frost, Ice White, Deep Sea Blue, Blush Gold and Black – however, not all of these may be available to you, depending on what region you're in.

 As for the Huawei P40 Pro price, you're looking at €999 (about £900, $1,100, AU$1,800, AED 3,499).